 - minor injuries

 Serratus anterior pain is common in sports with repetitive motions, such as swimming, tennis, or weightlifting (especially with heavy weights).

 This pain may also result from serratus anterior myofascial pain syndrome (SAMPS).
 SAMPS can be difficult to diagnose and is often done so by exclusion — meaning your doctor has ruled out other sources of pain.
-It often manifests as chest pain, but can also cause arm or hand pain.
+It often manifests as chest pain but can also cause arm or hand pain.
 It’s a rare myofascial pain syndrome.

 Various medical conditions can also lead to serratus anterior pain or symptoms similar to it.
 These include:

-Issues with the serratus anterior most often results in pain in the chest, back, or arm.
+Issues with the serratus anterior most often result in pain in the chest, back, or arm.
 These issues can also make it difficult to lift your arm overhead or have a normal range of motion with the arm and shoulder.
 You may experience: